AlexanderFabisch/gmr/README.rst

 You can now run tests with

-    nosetests --with-coverage
+    pytest

-The option `--with-coverage` will print a coverage report and output an HTML overview to the folder `cover/`.
+This will also generate a coverage report and output an HTML overview to the folder `htmlcov/`.

 Generate Documentation
 ----------------------